yeojz/otplib/apps/otplib-cli/README.md

 # otplib-cli

 A stateless CLI tool for OTP operations.

-Designed to work with [dotenvx](https://dotenvx.com/) for encrypted storage - the CLI transforms data while dotenvx handles storage and encryption.
+Pair with [dotenvx](https://github.com/dotenvx/dotenvx) for encrypted storage.
+The CLI transforms data while dotenvx handles storage and encryption.

 ## Installation